2amigos/yii2-usuario/docs/install/configuration-options.md

 Setting this attribute allows the registration process.
 If you set it to `false`, the module won't allow users to register by throwing a `NotFoundHttpException` if the `RegistrationController::actionRegister()` is accessed.

+#### offerPasswordChangeAfterConfirmation (type: `boolean`, default: `false`)

+Setting this `true` a user will get redirected to a password reset page right after clicking the confirmation url.
+This option is useful if a user is created via admin processes and user should start from setting their password.
+In this case system will generate a pseudo password for the user, which is not presented to user.
+Instead, after clicking the confirmation link, a password reset token is generated to user by system and user is redirected to the password reset page with the flash message of successful confirmation.

 #### enableSocialNetworkRegistration (type: `boolean`, default: `true`)

 Setting this attribute allows the registration process via social networks.
 If you set it to `false`, the module won't allow users to